-The Sohana Research Fund (SRF) was established in 2011 to help discover and test new treatments for the inherited blistering skin disease, recessive dystrophic epidermolysis bullosa (RDEB) that affects people worldwide.
+Cure EB (formerly the Sohana Research Fund) was established in 2011 to help discover and test new treatments for the inherited blistering skin disease, recessive dystrophic epidermolysis bullosa (RDEB) that affects people worldwide.

-The ultimate goal of SRF is to find new therapies that lead to a cure for RDEB.
+The ultimate goal of Cure EB is to find new therapies that lead to a cure for RDEB.
 It is hoped that work we fund will expedite therapies for all types of EB.

-SRF focuses on funding translational basic research projects and early phase clinical trials, as well as new treatments for specific health issues in RDEB.
+Cure EB focuses on funding translational research projects and early phase clinical trials, as well as new treatments for specific health issues in RDEB.
 Support for work that leads to later phase clinical trials and the development of new therapies for RDEB will also be considered.

-Potential applicants are first advised to submit an outline application form for review by the SRF Trustees and SRF strategy expert panel.
+Potential applicants are first advised to submit an outline application form for review by the Cure EB Trustees and Cure EB scientific expert panel.
 Any subsequent full application will be subject to full external peer review.

 Applications are welcome from clinicians, clinician-scientists and researchers in any country who share our goal of curing RDEB.